Anil Kapoor, Karan Johar, Sidharth Malhotra & Others Mourn Arun Jaitley's Demise

 Actress Gul Panag took to the microblogging site to express her grief over Arun Jaitley's death.
 She wrote, "Saddened to hear about #ArunJaitley.
 Always looked up to him for his eloquence.
 And the manner in which he articulated his point of view and his mastery of all things legal.
 A loss for the country.
 May the Almighty give his family strength to bear this untimely loss."

 Jaitley, a lawyer by profession, held the finance and defence portfolios in the Union Cabinet.
 He did not contest the Lok Sabha elections in 2019 citing illness.
 His mortal remains will be taken to BJP headquarters at 10:00 am on Sunday for people to pay their tributes.
-Crematation will take place at Nigam Bodh Ghat at 2 p.m.
+Cremation will take place at Nigam Bodh Ghat at 2 p.m.

 (Social media posts are unedited)